 Spinal cord compression is often missed in seniors.
 But when a previously active and healthy Janet Kunkle turned up at UCI Medical Center with no feeling from the waist down, doctors considered all possible causes and treatments, including spine surgery.

 At age 80, Janet Kunkle still tackled the household chores, even cleaning the rain gutters from atop a tall ladder.

-Suddenly this summer, what began as numbness in Kunkle’s toes quickly progressed to the loss of all sensation below her waist.
+Suddenly, what began as numbness in Kunkle’s toes quickly progressed to the loss of all sensation below her waist.
 She couldn’t stand let alone walk on her own.

-Could being wheel-chair bound and living in a nursing home be far behind, she thought.
+Could being wheelchair-bound and living in a nursing home be far behind, she thought.

 “I was in trouble and I knew it,” says Kunkle.
 “I wasn’t fully capable of taking care of myself.”

-Dissatisfied with the slow pace of diagnosis at a local hospital, Kunkle and her daughter, Cherie Turner, contacted UCI Medical Center in Orange and were advised to get to the emergency department right away.
+Dissatisfied with the slow pace of diagnosis at a community hospital, Kunkle and her daughter, Cherie Turner, contacted UCI Medical Center in Orange and were advised to get to the emergency department right away.

-Myelopathy often missed in older patients
+Missed in older patients

 “They said it was literally crushing her spine,” recalls Turner, adding that immediate surgery was advised.

 “I thought ‘immediately’ meant in the near future — because hospitals don’t usually treat anything that urgently.
 But they really meant immediately, like now.”